Here’s How to Choose the Best Credit Card for Venmo [2024]

 American Express® Gold Card

 The Amex Gold is an excellent choice for foodies and travelers.
-It offers up to $120 in annual Uber Cash (good for Uber rides or Uber Eats orders) and up to another $120 in dining credits.
-These credits alone can almost immediately offset the annual fee of $250.
+It offers up to $120 in annual Uber Cash (provided in $10 monthly credits that are good for Uber rides or Uber Eats orders) and up to another $120 in dining credits.
+Plus $100 in Resy credits and $84 in Dunkin' credit at U.S. locations.
+These credits help you to offset the annual fee of $325.
 Select benefits require enrollment.
+Effective 11/8/2024, an Amex Card must be selected as the payment method for your Uber or Uber Eats transaction to redeem the Amex Uber Cash benefit.

 For more info, read our American Express Gold Card review.